 So I would say, don’t START with looking at your catalogs or your curriculum websites.
 That’s not the place to start.

-That many resources is just going to overwhelm you!
+Too many learning resources is just going to overwhelm you!
 So don’t start there.

 Get reviews and input